r-yabyab/Custom-NinjaScript-Files/strategies/PSAR strat/README.md

+## General Information
 A bunch of TA indicators cobbled together using limit orders for entry and PT/SL.
 Doesn't turn up a profit.
-Expect to find no profits in TA strategies in the futures market.
+<br />Don't expect any profits for TA strategies in the futures market.